hayleycodes/personal-website/content/projects.md

 ##### CS4HS - Computer Science for High Schools

-This is a conference sponsored by Google that takes all around the world.
+This is a conference sponsored by Google that takes place all around the world.
 Our department has run this conference every December for the last few years.
 I attended in 2015 as the "Student Story" speaker, a workshop presenter, and a general conference volunteer.
 In 2016 I was back again as an organiser, and spent the week helping to make sure the conference ran smoothly.

 To learn more about CS4HS Christchurch, take a look at our [conference website](http://cosc.canterbury.ac.nz/cs4hs/).